 The Rule of 3

-Grouping things in groups of three (or any odd number, even one) will always produce a look that is pleasing to the eye (with 3 being the most pleasing).
-This is a great rule to follow if you're not comfortable styling.
-In this bookcase instance, I did not necessarily stick with this rule and mostly chose groupings of 2 because the bookcase is so narrow.
+Arranging items in groups of three (or any odd number, even one) will always produce a look that is pleasing to the eye (with 3 being the most pleasing).
+This is a great rule to follow if you're not comfortable with styling but feel free to break the rule sometimes.
+In this instance, I did not necessarily stick with this guideline because the bookcase is so narrow; I chose mostly groupings of 2.

 Variation of Height, Shape and Texture